BuddyForms/BuddyForms-ACF/readme.txt

 2. ** ACF Single Field ** - Use Single fields in Groups

 == Changelog ==

+= 1.0.4 =
+Fixed an issue with the dependencies management.
+If pro was activated it still ask for the free version.
+Fixed now with a new default BUDDYFORMS_PRO_VERSION in the core to check if the pro is active.

 = 1.0.3 =
 Add dependencies management with tgm